 So far, we have looked at the buckling strength of individual columns.
 These columns had various boundary conditions at the ends, but they were not connected to other members with moment (fix) connections.

-The effective length factor K for the buckling of an individual column can be obtained for the appropriate end conditions from Table C-C2.2 of the AISC Manual .
+The effective length factor K for the buckling of an individual column can be obtained for the appropriate end conditions from Table C-A-7.1 of the AISC Manual .

 However, when these individual columns are part of a frame, their ends are connected to other members (beams etc.).